voodoorai2000/citizenbudgetapp.com/README.md

 ### Gotchas

 * `Mongoid::Paranoia` on embedded documents seems to be buggy.
 If a deleted embedded document is invalid, it will cause saving the parent to fail.
+This occurred before upgrading to Mongoid 3.
 * Unless you nest an embedded document, you will raise `Access to the collection for COLLECTION is not allowed since it is an embedded document, please access a collection from the root document.`

 ## Known issues